 - Allow staff to eat at their desks or have staggered lunch hours to avoid crowded lunch rooms.

-- When meetings are necessary, have the meeting in a larger room were people can sit with more space between them (at least about one metre apart).
-Avoid shaking hands or hugging.
+- When meetings are necessary, have the meeting in a larger room where people can sit with more space between them (at least two metres apart).